Kav-K/GPTDiscord/README.md

 </p>

-**PERMANENT MEMORY FOR CONVERSATIONS COMING VERY SOON USING EMBEDDINGS!**
+**PERMANENT MEMORY FOR CONVERSATIONS WORK IS STILL UNDERWAY, APOLOGIES FOR THE DELAY, COMING SOON!**

-# Recent Major Updates
+# Recent Notable Updates

 - **AUTOMATIC CHAT SUMMARIZATION!** - When the context limit of a conversation is reached, the bot will use GPT3 itself to summarize the conversation to reduce the tokens, and continue conversing with you, this allows you to chat for a long time!

-- **Private conversations, custom conversation openers, minimal conversation opener** - for `/gpt converse`
+- Custom conversation openers from https://github.com/f/awesome-chatgpt-prompts were integrated into the bot, check out `/gpt converse opener_file`!
+The bot now has built in support to make GPT3 behave like various personalities, such as a life coach, python interpreter, interviewer, text based adventure game, and much more!

+- Autocomplete for settings and various commands to make it easier to use the bot!

 # Features
 - **Directly prompt GPT3 with `/gpt ask <prompt>`**